DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 You may need to press the Reset button again after programming via the Arduino IDE to see the program start from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows

+At the beginning of the file is a section to allow setting various options and known values.
+If any of these are changed, identical changes will need to be made in the TC4_0.ino sketch.

 ==========================